+Referenced in: Ephesians 1:20

+This page answers the question: What is the predictive

+In order to understand this topic, it would be good to

+Predictive Past

+Description

-(Go back to: Ephesians 1:20) Predictive Past Description The predictive past is a figure of speech that uses the past tense to refer to things that will happen in the future.
+The predictive past is a figure of speech that uses the past tense to refer to things that will happen in the future.
 This is sometimes done in prophecy to show that the event will certainly happen.
 It is also called the prophetic perfect.

+Figures of Speech (UTA PDF)

+Verbs (UTA PDF)

+past?

-This page answers the question: What is the predictive past?
-In order to understand this topic, it would be good to read: [[rc://en/ta/man/translate/figs-intro]] [[rc://en/ta/man/translate/figs-verbs]] Therefore my people have gone into captivity for lack of understanding: their honored leaders go hungry, and their common people have nothing to drink.
+Therefore my people have gone into captivity for lack of understanding: their honored leaders go hungry, and their common people have nothing to drink.
 (Isaiah 5:13 ULT) In the example above, the people of Israel had not yet gone into captivity, but God spoke of their going into captivity as if it had already happened because he had decided that they certainly would go into captivity.
 Reason This Is a Translation Issue: